 The IB curriculum emphasises inquiry-based learning, critical thinking, and international mindedness, while the MOE curriculum focuses on content mastery, examination performance, and Singapore-specific context.
-Neither is objectively better — the right choice depends on your child's learning style, future goals, and family circumstances.
+Neither is objectively better — the right choice depends on your child's learning style, future goals, family circumstances, and whether international mobility is part of your long-term plans.
 This guide compares both pathways to help you decide.

 At Ancourage Academy, we support students on both pathways through our IB PYP, IB MYP, IB DP, and MOE-aligned programmes.
 Having worked with students from both systems, I can share insights on what each pathway offers.